-If you have personally experienced homelessness, in any form, that gives you knowledge and expertise that your MP is quite unlikely to have themselves.
-If you feel comfortable with sharing some of what you experienced in that time, it can make a big impact on how a politician acts.
+If you have personally experienced homelessness, in any form, that gives you knowledge and expertise that they are quite unlikely to have themselves.
+If you feel comfortable with sharing some of what you experienced in that time, it can make a big impact.